Regius Professor of Divinity

 Fellow, Selwyn College

-A Lutheran lay theologian, Prof. McFarland took his first degree in Classics at Trinity College (Hartford) before going on to study theology at the Union Theological Seminary (New York), the Lutheran School of Theology at Chicago, and Yale University, where he earned his doctorate under the direction of Kathryn Tanner.
-He received his first academic appointment at the University of Aberdeen, where he taught from 1998-2005.
+A Lutheran lay theologian, Prof. McFarland took up the Regius Professorship at Cambridge in 2015.
+He received his first degree in Classics from Trinity College (Hartford) before going on to study theology at the Union Theological Seminary (New York), the Lutheran School of Theology at Chicago, and Yale University, where he earned his doctorate under the direction of Kathryn Tanner.
+He held his first academic appointment at the University of Aberdeen, where he taught from 1998-2005.
 He then moved to Emory’s University’s Candler School of Theology, where he was the inaugural holder of the Bishop Mack B. and Rose Stokes Chair in Theology and served as Associate Dean of Faculty and Academic Affairs, as well as teaching in the Laney Graduate School.

 Subject area and speciality